CJ Bailey

 Cedrick Bailey (born May 10, 2006) is an American college football quarterback for the NC State Wolfpack.

 Early life

 Bailey attended Chaminade-Madonna College Preparatory School in Hollywood, Florida.
 During his high school career he had 9,005 passing yards and 116 touchdowns.
 He committed to North Carolina State University to play college football.

 College career

 Bailey entered his true freshman season at NC State in 2024 as a backup to Grayson McCall.
 After McCall suffered an injury against Louisiana Tech, Bailey entered the game and helped lead the team to a victory.
 He started his first career game the next week against Clemson.
-He finishing completing 16 of 25 passes for 204 yards with a touchdown and an interception.
+He completed 16 of 25 passes for 204 yards with a touchdown and an interception.